bcgov/mobile-developer-guide/docs/distribution_methods.md

 Custom and Public apps do not have this limitation.
 Your app will work with expired assets.

+The intellectual propery (IP) of a SaaS app belongs to the app's developer.
+The developer uses their provisioning profile and signing certificate.
+They are responsible for updating these assets.

 ### Apple Custom App

 Use this distribution method for internal apps used only by employees.
 These apps are either made specifically for the Province of BC or are a SaaS solution.

-Custom apps go through Apple's app review process.
-The same app review guidelines for App Store Apps apply to Custom Apps.
+The IP of purpose built apps belongs to the Province of BC.
+The IP of SaaS apps belong to the developer.

 Custom Apps are licensed from [Apple Business Manager (ABM)](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).
 OCIO Device Management manages ABM.
 They will assign the app to its MDM-Intune Tenancy and distribute it.

 #### Product Owner responsibilities

 The Product Owner will [contact OCIO Device Management team](mailto: MDAS@gov.bc.ca) to get the ABM Organization ID.
-They will provide the ID to the developer.
+In the case of a SaaS app, the Product Owner will give the ID to the developer.
+Otherwise, they will set the ID in [App Store Connect](https://appstoreconnect.apple.com/) for their app.
+Refer to Apple's [Distributing Custom Apps](https://developer.apple.com/custom-apps/) documentation for instructions.

 The recommned approach is to use OCIO Device Management Team's ABM.
 However, it is possible for a Ministry to have its own ABM.
 The Ministry would handle creating and managing it.
 As part of the setup it would add the OCIO’s MDM-Intune Organization ID as a location.
 Contact the OCIO Device Management Team for details.

 #### Developer responsibilities

 The developer handles developing the app and uploading it to [App Store Connect](https://appstoreconnect.apple.com).
-They will make the Custom App available to the appropriate ABM.
+Custom apps go through [Apple's app review](https://developer.apple.com/app-store/review/) process.
+The same app review guidelines for App Store Apps apply to Custom Apps.
+The developer will ensure the app meets the guidelines.

+In the case of a SaaS app, the develoepr will make it available to our ABM Organization ID.
+The developer will get the ID from the Product Owner and set it in [App Store Connect](https://appstoreconnect.apple.com/).
 Refer to Apple's [Distributing Custom Apps](https://developer.apple.com/custom-apps/) documentation for instructions.

 #### OCIO Device Management team responsibilities